Partisan (military): Polish

-The order to organize partisan groups was issued by Marshal of Poland Rydz-Smigly on 16 September 1939.
+The order to organize partisan groups was issued by the Marshal of Poland Rydz-Śmigły on 16 September 1939.
 The first sabotage groups were created in Warsaw on 18 September 1939.
-Each battalion was to choose 3 soldiers who were to sabotage enemy's war effort behind the front lines.
-The sabotage groups were organized before Rydz-Smigly's order was received.
+Each battalion was to choose 3 soldiers who were to sabotage the enemy's war effort behind the front lines.
+The sabotage groups were organized before Rydz-Śmigły's order was received.

-Independently, the Separated Unit of the Polish Army created in late 1939 in Poland is often recognized as he first partisan unit of World War II.
+Independently, the Separated Unit of the Polish Army created in late 1939 in Poland is often recognized as the first partisan unit of World War II.

 The situation amongst the Polish partisans and the situation of the Polish partisans were both complicated.
-The founding organizations that lead to the creation of the Home Army or Armia Krajowa, also known as AK, were themselves organized in 1939.
-Home Army was the largest Polish partisan organization; moreover, organizations such as peasant Bataliony Chlopskie, created primarily for self—defence against the Nazi German abuse, or the armed wing of the Polish Socialist Party and most of the nationalist National Armed Forces did subordinate themselves, before the end of the World War II, to the very Home Army.
+The founding organizations that led to the creation of the Home Army or Armia Krajowa, also known as AK, were themselves organized in 1939.
+Home Army was the largest Polish partisan organization; moreover, organizations such as peasant Bataliony Chłopskie, created primarily for self—defense against the Nazi German abuse, or the armed wing of the Polish Socialist Party and most of the nationalist National Armed Forces did subordinate themselves, before the end of the World War II, to the very Home Army.
 The communist Gwardia Ludowa remained indifferent and even hostile towards the Home Army, and of two Jewish organizations, the Jewish Military Union did cooperate with the Home Army, when the leftist and pro-Soviet Jewish Combat Organization did not.

 Both Jewish combat organizations staged the Ghetto uprising in 1943.
 Armia Krajowa staged Warsaw Uprising in 1944, amongst other activities.
-Bataliony Chlopskie fought mainly in Zamosc Uprising.
+Bataliony Chłopskie fought mainly in Zamość Uprising.